Outdoor Illinois, November, 1967An Illinois Family

 About 1781, Labuxiere returned to Kaskaskia.
 On June 29, of that year, Richard Winston, Civil Governor at Kaskaskia, appointed him attorney for the State of Virginia.

+The ANCIENT BELL of Kaskaskia Island, now enshrined in a state memorial on the island, was cast in France in 1741 and transported across the ocean as a gift to the French settlers from the King of France.
+It is known as the Liberty Bell of the West, having been rung on the occasion of Clark's capture of Kaskaskia.
 This was at the time of the Dodge-Winston feud, a low point in Kaskaskia history.
 Because of the disorders at Kaskaskia, Labuxiere soon moved to Cahokia where, so he wrote, the inhabitants were "filled with unity of peace and fidelity to the state," and where there was "a court justice which they are careful to administer with equity to those who ask its help" - a commentary on the situation at Kaskaskia.

 On November 8, 1782, he was appointed Attorney for the County of Illinois, State of Virginia.
 He also served as clerk of the court and as a notary.
 These offices he held until his death, April 29, 1791.